bartlett705/npm/README.md

 ## Usage

-An example workflow to build, test, and publish an npm package to the default public registry follows:
+An example workflow to build, unit test, and E2E test a project with cypress.io follows:

 ```hcl
 workflow "Build, Test, and Publish" {